Wen1201/tic-tac-toe/README.md

 The rules to play this game is just the same as Tic- Tax -Toe.
 It's just you can choose your preferred character at the drop down box.
 At the end of the game, you will see a short video and you can always choose to play it again.

 ## List of any known bugs:
+* Can't play it on some browsers, they need to play on Firefox.

 * The Avenger field wouldn't automatically refreshed to 'Please Select' after click the 'Play Again' tab/ refresh the web page.
 * After clicked on one of the nine boxes, the image wouldn't be locked.
 If you click on it again, it will change to another image.